-The Research Unit Mobility and Transport Policy investigates which policies and actors should can shape the transformation of the transport sector towards a sustainable mobility in Germany.
+The Research Unit Mobility and Transport Policy investigates which policies and actors will be able to shape the transformation of the transport sector towards sustainable mobility in Germany.

-For this purpose it analyses the framework conditions, structures and trends of mobility and transport and develops, tests and evaluates concepts, strategies and measures as well as procedures and instruments for shaping a sustainable mobility in Germany.
+For this purpose, it analyses the framework conditions, structures and trends in mobility and transport and develops, tests and evaluates concepts, strategies and measures as well as procedures and instruments for shaping sustainable mobility in Germany.

 The aim is to support the actors in politics and administration, in business and civil society, in cities, regions, federal states and the federal government in their actions to ensure the success of a transition towards sustainable transport.

-A focus of research is the transition towards a carbon neutral and environmentally friendly mobility of persons in its interaction with economy and society, which enables the social participation of all and is gender-equitable.
+A focus of research is the transition towards carbon neutral and environmentally friendly mobility of people in their interaction with economy and society, which enables the social participation of all and is gender-equitable.

-Transport and mobility in Germany are facing a number of challenges: Its greenhouse gas emissions contribute to climate change; air pollutants, noise and traffic accidents endanger the people’s health, roads and parking lots consume scarce public space and public funds.
-A mobility transition aims to reduce these impacts and to facilitate sustainable mobility for everyone.
+Transport and mobility in Germany are facing a number of challenges: Their greenhouse gas emissions contribute to climate change; air pollutants, noise and traffic accidents endanger people’s health; roads and car parks use up scarce public space and public funds.
+A mobility transition aims to reduce these impacts and facilitate sustainable mobility for everyone.

-The Research Unit Mobility and Transport Policy set out ways for a successful sustainable transport policy.
-Thereby it assists cities, ministries on state and regional level, economic stakeholders and civil society and adds an inter- and transdisciplinary perspective to the scientific debate.
+The Research Unit Mobility and Transport Policy sets out ways to successfully achieve sustainable transport policy.
+By doing so, it assists cities, ministries at state and regional level, economic stakeholders and civil society, and adds an inter- and transdisciplinary perspective to the scientific debate.

 The research focus is on strategies, measures, and instruments for sustainable transport policies in Germany.
-It considers both the transport system and aspects of sustainable mobility – the promotion of pedestrian and bicycle traffic, sharing mobility and digitalisation, electromobility and further alternative drivetrains and fuels as well as mobility management.
+To do so, the researchers consider both the transport system and aspects of sustainable mobility, including the promotion of pedestrian and bicycle traffic, sharing mobility and digitalisation, electromobility and other alternative drives and fuels as well as mobility management.
 Gender aspects are being analysed as a cross-sectoral issue.
 Along with these questions, the Research Unit applies different methods: Analysis and development of policy concepts and scenarios, the pilot implementation of sustainable mobility within a framework of living labs and the monitoring and evaluation of impacts and processes.

-The Research Unit Mobility and Transport Policy follows a specific transformation-approach created by the Wuppertal Institute, which contains 5 steps.
-The steps are complementing and supporting each other:
+The Research Unit Mobility and Transport Policy follows a specific transformation-approach created by the Wuppertal Institute, which involves five steps.
+The steps complement and support each other:

 You find all scientific publications on our publication server: